 Can I Dispute a Denied Car Crash Insurance Claim in New Jersey?

-Posted on behalf of Lynch Law Firm on Oct 14, 2020 in Personal Injury News
+Posted on behalf of Lynch Law Firm on October 14, 2020 in Personal Injury News.
+Updated on February 24, 2022

 Were you involved in a car accident in New Jersey and had your claim denied by the insurance company?
 Unfortunately, this is a far too common occurrence in the Garden State and throughout the country.